Government Secure Intranet

 Government Secure Intranet (GSi) was a United Kingdom government wide area network, whose main purpose was to enable connected organisations to communicate electronically and securely at low protective marking levels.
 It was known for the '.gsi.gov.uk' family of domains for government email.
-Migration away from these domains began in 2019 and will be completed in 2023.
+Migration away from these domains began in 2019 and was completed in 2023.

 History

 Use

 Many UK government organisations used the GSi to transfer files on a peer-to-peer (P2P) basis between similarly accredited networks.
 The network itself was open within the context of its accreditation – it imposed no restrictions on traffic types carried across the network, restrictions and policy control were left to the connecting departments.
 Email traffic in and out of the network was filtered by an external provider.

 Origin

 The concept of GSi was defined by the Cabinet Office, and was turned into practical reality by the Internet Special Products group of Cable & Wireless (then known as Mercury Communications) at their Brentford premises.
 GSi development started late 1996, and can be roughly dated by checking the registration date of its first domain name, 'gsi.net', registered 30 May 1997.
 The formal go-live date was several months later (according to the Central Computer and Telecommunications Agency (CCTA) this was February 1998).